How to Build an Author Email List (With Lead Magnet Ideas)

 3. Attract subscribers using a lead magnet

-Once you have an email submission form, encourage people to sign up for your mailing list by using a lead magnet.
+Now, encourage people to sign up for your mailing list by using a lead magnet.
 A lead magnet is a free item or service that you can give to people for subscribing to your email list.
-Essentially, it gives people a reason to subscribe.
-Promote your lead magnet on social media by sharing it and running ads.
-You can also consider asking people in your network to share it.
+Essentially, it gives people a reason to sign up.
 Here are some common types of lead magnets that authors use to attract new subscribers:

 Quizzes